tc39/notes/meetings/2018-05/may-24.md

 - [proposal](https://github.com/tc39/proposal-pattern-matching)
 - [slides](https://docs.google.com/presentation/d/1WPyAO4pHRsfwGoiIZupz_-tzAdv8mirw-aZfbxbAVcQ/edit)

-KMN: Rust, Elixir etc. all have this pattern matching feature.
+KZM: Rust, Elixir etc. all have this pattern matching feature.
 You can think of this as an advanced `switch`.
 Pattern matching is one of these core features that new users of a language are introduced to and use them all the time from then on.
 How would this look for JS?
 (Shows example slide).
 Another motivating example, in React, you're often matching with deep values within your state (in Redux, for example, and you have a message with a complex structure).

-KMN: There are 3 separate proposals here: the core proposal uses existing patterns to make basic pattern matching work, As-patterns allow you to bind to the expected value to a variable more ergonomically, and Collection Literals allow you to map matches to custom data structures.
+KZM: There are 3 separate proposals here: the core proposal uses existing patterns to make basic pattern matching work, As-patterns allow you to bind to the expected value to a variable more ergonomically, and Collection Literals allow you to map matches to custom data structures.

-KMN: Core Proposal: the semantics are based on the structuring assignment.
+KZM: Core Proposal: the semantics are based on the structuring assignment.
 Using `when` to say when the property matches this literal, do this.

 WH: What does `when 1` mean?
 (Object Equality) Does `when 0` match -0?

-KMN: This applies to numeric literals, and I believe -0 is not a numeric literal.
+KZM: This applies to numeric literals, and I believe -0 is not a numeric literal.
 Continuing... `when x` is an irrefutable pattern.
 You can also have guards using something like `when x if ()`

 DD: What is the match doing here?
 If you do this on an object that doesn't have a match method, will that throw an exception?

-KMN: Yes.
+KZM: Yes.

 WH: (Question about the scope of a variable `v` on the slide)

-KMN: It's like `if` scoping.
+KZM: It's like `if` scoping.

 MM: Why did you reject the arrow function body?

-KMN: When I was playing around with it and showing people, these cases (continue and break) got very weird.
+KZM: When I was playing around with it and showing people, these cases (continue and break) got very weird.
 Let's not create a completely new kind of scope.

 DD: You also have an example that works with a return which makes this a lot simpler.

 WH: What does `continue` do in here?
 It doesn't seem to have it regular meaning of resuming the innermost enclosing loop.

-KMN: That's exactly what it would do.
+KZM: That's exactly what it would do.
 There is also no fall-through (not implicitly or explicitly).
 Anything that is a collection literal can use this.
 For pathological cases: `Infinity`, `NaN`, `undefined`, etc. we currently have no specific answer.

 WH: It's not just `-Infinity`, even `-3` wouldn't work here.

-KMN: Yeah, I guess negative numbers don't work either.
+KZM: Yeah, I guess negative numbers don't work either.

 MM: Does the syntax use parens to wrap expressions?

-KMN: I don't think you should be able to do that.
+KZM: I don't think you should be able to do that.
 I'd rather avoid it.

 MS: (something...)